Love your lake? Here’s what you need to know about its ecosystem.

 When an organism fits seamlessly into its ecosystem, it is considered native.

 For example, monarch butterflies consume milkweed as caterpillars and then consume nectar and disperse pollen as adults.
 Shelf mushrooms live on the sides of decaying wood and assist in breaking down the dead tree into energy and nutrients.
 Opossums eat anything they can easily put in their mouths, especially ticks.
-All of these species are native to northern Indiana and are important parts of a lake ecosystem.
+Bass, perch, bluegill and sunfish populate local lakes and snack on zooplankton and sometimes smaller fish.

 The best way to envision a rotifer is as an itty-bitty lake Roomba.
 Rotifers swim around at high speed using their tail (or tails) as a paddle and their mouth as a vacuum, hoovering up algae and tiny protozoa as they go along their busy microscopic lives.

 Every level of a lake’s ecosystem does a unique and important job in protecting and prolonging native species and the habitats they live in.
 There’s a direct benefit for us, too: When the lakes are healthy, so are property values, family memories, local businesses, farms and more.

 How does a lake ecosystem change over time?

 Aging is a natural process ─ in both humans and lake ecosystems!
 Although they do not retire from a full-time job or grey hair, lakes and their inhabitants change in several ways while aging.
 Our actions can either speed up or stabilize the process.